kennyledet/kennyledet.github.io/_posts/2013-12-20-Engineer-a-Solution.md

 This skill came to me naturally, and has always been there, but is just now starting to really begin to blossom as I am engineering more and more solutions within software.

-Also, having to meet the demands of clients, whose views and goals differ from my own inceptions, has been a boon to both my software development and the aforementioned skill which is more abstract.
+Also having to meet the demands of clients, whose views and goals differ from my own inceptions, has been a boon to both my software development workflow and the aforementioned skill, which is more abstract and could technically be dubbed a "workflow for daily life".
 It can be made useful in virtually any situation.

 > [WIP]